-ANNEX I
+MLC DRAFT

+01/23/01

+APPENDIX C

 Supplemental Terms and Conditions

-(continued)

-4. Definitions.
-For purposes of the Agreement and this Annex I, the following terms shall have the following meaning:

-"Margin Notice Deadline" shall mean 10:00 a.m.
-(New York City time)

-Confirmation and Recording.
+1. Margin Maintenance.
+For purposes of the Agreement and this Appendix C, the time by which Buyer may require Seller to transfer to Buyer cash or additional Securities referred to in Section 3.1 shall be 10:00 a.m.
+(New York City time) rather than 11:30 a.m.

+Initiation, Confirmation, Termination.

-(a) Unless otherwise agreed, on or promptly following the date on which the parties reach agreement on the terms of a Transaction as contemplated by Paragraph 3(b) of the Agreement, Party A will send to Party B a Confirmation.
+(a) Unless otherwise agreed, on or promptly following the date on which the parties reach agreement on the terms of a Transaction as contemplated by Section 2.2 of the Agreement, Party A will send to Party B a Confirmation.
 If any dispute shall arise as to whether an error exists in a Confirmation, the parties shall in good faith make reasonable efforts to resolve the dispute.

 (b) Each party hereby consents to the monitoring or recording, at any time and from time to time, by the other party of any and all communications between officers or employees of the parties pursuant to or concerning this Agreement, and waives any further notice of such monitoring or recording.